 Pigeon Forge Winterfest

-This year was the Gatlinburg Christmas Parade‘s 45th year.
-This annual parade takes place in Downtown Gatlinburg to celebrate the winter season and arrival of Santa.
-The Polar Express Train Ride even rolls through town for a 75-minute round trip excursion.
+Experience the 75-minute round-trip Polar Express Train Ride through December 31st.
 Santa even boards the train to greet each child and presents them with a special gift, just like in the story.
 Christmas carols are also sung on the way back to the Bryson City Depot.

 Shadrack’s Christmas Wonderland

-It is open nightly from early November 2020 through January 3, 2021.
-The hours are from 6 pm to 10 pm every night, including holidays.
-Admission for cars or vans with 8 passengers or less is $25 Sunday through Thursday and $30 on Friday and Saturday nights.
-Bigger vans, limos, and mini-buses are $50.
-Tours and school buses are $100 each.
+At Smokies Stadium, it is open from 6 pm to 10 pm every night through January 1st.
+However, Santa’s Village is only open through December 23rd.
+Admission for cars or vans with 8 passengers or less is $30 through December 15th and after Christmas.
+It’s $40 from December 16th through Christmas day.
+Bigger vans, limos, and mini-buses are $60.
+And tours and school buses are $150 each.
 You can buy tickets online or when you arrive.
-Cash and credit cards are accepted on site.
+Cash and credit cards are accepted on-site.

 Speedway in Lights at Bristol Motor Speedway

 The Pinnacle Speedway in Lights is the region’s most dazzling holiday light show.
-This is the 24th season of getting visitors into the holiday spirit.
-Guests drive through a 4-mile path featuring over 2 million Christmas lights and scenes.
+Guests drive through a 4-mile path featuring over three million Christmas lights and scenes.
 Your path even takes you on a lap around “The World’s Fastest Half-Mile.”
 There’s also a Christmas Village located on the infield.

 Tickets are available online and are priced based on the vehicle and days of the week.
-For a vehicle with 8 people, Sunday through Thursday is $20 and it is $25 on Friday and Saturday nights.
-Vans of 9 to 23 people are $50 and buses of 24 or more are $125.
-If you want to skip the line, tickets are available on limited dates for $50 for the car (1-8 people) and $60 for a van (9-23 people).
+For a vehicle with eight people, Sunday through Thursday is $20, and it is $25 on Friday and Saturday nights.
+Vans of 9 to 23 people are $50, and buses of 24 or more are $125.
+If you want to skip the line, “fast lane” tickets are available on limited dates for $50 for a car (1-8 people) and $75 for a van (9-23 people).

 Lights Over Gatlinburg